 • Healthcare electronic or financial transactions

-Before an attorney can file a lawsuit for a HIPPA violation, you need to submit a complaint.
+Before an attorney can file a lawsuit for a HIPAA violation, you need to submit a complaint.
 You can also look for an active class action lawsuit against the business or individual.
 Showing that harm has occurred as a result of the violation can be difficult.
-You need to prove that the violation has negatively impacted your life or job, simply proving that the information was shared against HIPPA rules is not enough.
+You need to prove that the violation has negatively impacted your life or job, simply proving that the information was shared against HIPAA rules is not enough.

 It may take time and money to reach a resolution, but a lawsuit can restore your right to medical privacy and fix the damage caused by the violation.
 A law firm that specializes in privacy laws and cases of medical negligence can advise you on the best way to proceed after assessing your situation.